| CNY Hiking HOME PAGE | Virginia BRP Highlights | North Carolina BRP Highlights | |

-A drive down the Blue Ridge Parkway is meant to be slow paced and relaxing.
+A drive down the Blue Ridge Parkway should be slow paced and relaxing.
 For most of the Parkway the speed limit is 45 MPH.
-A stop at almost any overlook or trail will reveal much of the natural and cultural history located along the Parkway.
+A stop at almost any overlook or trail will reveal spectacular views and history located along the Parkway.
 The Parkway meanders 469 miles between Shenandoah and Great Smoky Mountains National Parks.
 Enjoy the views, but watch the road.
 The Parkway itself is a National Park.

-Overlooks, trails, picnic and camping areas, and a multitude of developed areas await visitors who have time to explore.
-Give yourself at least 7-10 days to truly enjoy this beautiful road and all the recreational activities it has to offer.
-There is no fee to travel the Blue Ridge Parkway and entrances and exits are available at intersections with all major highways.
-There are no gas stations along the parkway.
+Overlooks, trails, picnic and camping areas, and several of developed areas await visitors who have time to explore.
+Give yourself at least 7-10, up to 14 days to truly enjoy this beautiful road and all the recreational activities it has to offer.
+There is no fee to travel the Blue Ridge Parkway and entrances and exits are available at intersections with many major highways.
+There are no gas stations along the parkway, however you'll find gas near most exits.

 Construction began on September 11, 1935 near Cumberland Knob in North Carolina.
 There is a marker along the Parkway that designates the point of the ground breaking.
 The Blue Ridge Parkway took 52 years to complete, as the final seven mile stretch being finished around Grandfather Mountain in North Carolina in 1987.

-We visited the parkway in 2006 and 2007.
-We truly enjoyed the Parkway and hope to return again.
+We visited the parkway a few times and truly enjoyed the Parkway and hope to return again.
 I'd recommend exploring the Parkway to everyone, however, learn all the hidden gems along the Parkway.
+We watched people stop at an overlook with no view and pull off disappointed.
+Unfortunately they did not realize the trail leaving the overlook took visitors a short distance to a spectacular view.
 Don't just drive it, explore it!

 Outdoor Activities